-PSY\ 122 Child Growth and Development (PSY 105)
+PSY 122 Child Growth and Development (PSY 105)

 Covers child development, from birth through adolescence, emphasizing the preschool child.
 Considers the physical, emotional, mental, and social characteristics of the child at various stages of development.
 Views life stages in terms of a variety of theoretical frameworks: Freud, Erickson, Piaget, and representative behaviorists.
 Requires each student to do twenty hours of fieldwork and observation in a preschool or approved alternative setting.
+Prerequisite: eligible for ENG 063 or higher.

-PSY\ 201 Life Span Development
+PSY 201 Life Span Development